abhi7991/localllm/README.md

 ### Steps to run Mistral

-    - Similar to running Llama3 we can run Mistral by installing it Through Ollama
+    - Similar to running Llama3 I can run Mistral by installing it Through Ollama
-    - When we list out the models we can see that our Mistral model is available to us
+    - When I list out the models I can see that our Mistral model is available to us

 ![alt text](images/Running_Custom_mistral5.jpg)